atrium-research/triple-ontology/development/01/motivating-scenario.md

    - **Source URL**: This URL points to the original source of the document, offering a link to where the document was initially published or hosted.
    - **Landing Page URL**: The URL of the landing page that provides descriptive information about the document, often including metadata, abstracts, and links to the full document or related resources.

+4. **Title and Abstract**: Each document in GoTriple is associated with a title and an abstract.
+These are textual entities with which both an original language and the English language are associated.

+5. **Date published**: The publication date indicates the date on which the document was published.

 ## Example 1